cgrace0044/rock-paper-scissors/README.md

 - A second round in the same game is run in the case of a draw.
 - The leaderboard is updated at the end of the game.
 - The leaderboard displays the correct information which is sorted accurately.
-- The terminal clears at appropriate moments throughout the game e.g. when instructions menu is called, when the user chooses to restart etc.
+- The terminal clears at appropriate moments throughout the game e.g. when the instructions menu is called, when the user chooses to restart etc.

 All of the above tests were completed in my local terminal and also in the Heroku terminal.